 The target population consists of all active establishments classified to 531120 - Lessors of non-residential buildings (except mini-warehouses) in Canada, engaged in the provision of space to others for rent.
 Rental space used as a residence, dwelling or Mini-warehouse is excluded from this definition.

 Questionnaire modifications are ongoing.
 Pricing methodologies and questionnaire design were researched and developed based on international practices and improved through the efforts of Statistics Canada's Questionnaire Design Resource Centre.
 Focus groups with respondents were also conducted.

 This is a sample survey with a cross-sectional design and a longitudinal follow-up.

-The sampling frame is drawn from Statistics Canada's Business Register for all establishments classified to code 531120 - Lessors of non-residential buildings (except mini-warehouses) in Canada, engaged in the provision of space to others for rent.
+The sampling frame is drawn from Statistics Canada's Business Register (BR) for establishments classified to NAICS 531120 - Lessors of non-residential buildings (except mini-warehouses) in Canada, engaged in the provision of space to others for rent.